ceramicnetwork/docs/docs/reference/http-api.md

     }
     ```

-### Apply a commit to document
+### Apply a commit to stream

 **:octicons-alert-16: Disabled in gateway mode**

-In order to modify a document we apply a commit to its docment log.
-This commit usually contains a signature over a *json-patch* diff describing a modification to the document contents.
+In order to modify a stream we apply a commit to its log.
+This commit usually contains a signature over a *json-patch* diff describing a modification to the stream contents.
 The commit also needs to contain pointers to the previous commit and other metadata.
 You can read more about this in the [Ceramic Specification](https://github.com/ceramicnetwork/ceramic/blob/master/SPECIFICATION.md#document-records){:target="_blank"}.
-Different document types may have different formats for their commits.
-If you want to see an example implementation for how to construct a commit you can have a look at the implementation of the TileDoctype.
+Different stream types may have different formats for their commits.
+If you want to see an example implementation for how to construct a commit you can have a look at the implementation of the TileDocument.

 === "Request"

     ```bash
     POST /api/v0/commits
     ```

     #### Request body fields:

-    - `docId` - the name of the doctype to use, string
+    - `streamId` - the StreamID of the stream to apply the commit to, string
-    - `commit` - the content of the commit to apply (will differ per doctype)
+    - `commit` - the content of the commit to apply (will differ per streamtype)
-    - `docOpts` - options for the document update [DocOpts](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.docopts-1.html){:target="_blank"} (optional)
+    - `opts` - options for the stream update [UpdateOpts](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.updateopts-1.html){:target="_blank"} (optional)

 === "Response"

-    * `docId` - the DocID of the document that was modified
+    * `streamId` - the StreamID of the stream that was modified
-    * `state` - the new state of the document that was modified, [DocState](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.docstate-1.html){:target="_blank"}
+    * `state` - the new state of the stream that was modified, [StreamState](https://developers.ceramic.network/reference/typescript/interfaces/_ceramicnetwork_common.streamstate-1.html){:target="_blank"}

 #### Example

 === "Request"

     ```bash
     $ curl http://localhost:7007/api/v0/commits -X POST -d '{
-      "docId": "kjzl6cwe1jw14ahmwunhk9yjwawac12tb52j1uj3b9a57eohmhycec8778p3syv",
+      "streamId": "kjzl6cwe1jw14ahmwunhk9yjwawac12tb52j1uj3b9a57eohmhycec8778p3syv",
       "commit": {
         "jws": {
           "payload": "AXESINm6lI30m3j5H2ausx-ulXj-L9CmFlOTZBZvJ2O734Zt",